A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Introduction

 At the same time, the recurrent autoencoder can be used as a feature extractor.
-Thus, we analyze such latent space features in the context of exploratory data analysis in order to obtain further insights on the collected scenario set via clustering and anomaly detection.
-We demonstrate the performance of the framework on real-world in-field scenario trajectories.
+Thus, we analyze such latent space features in the context of exploratory data analysis in order to obtain further insights into the collected scenario set via clustering and anomaly detection.
+As mentioned earlier, clustering can be useful for scenario extraction, as an alternative solution to explicit rule-based methods that might be subject to misspecification.
+Clustering can also provide an effective tool for data visualization and exploration.
+We demonstrate the performance of the framework on real-world in-field scenario trajectories collected by Volvo Cars Corporation (VCC).

+This work is an extension of our publication in \cite{DemetriouARC20}.
+The extension includes different aspects such as i) further elaboration of the methods on trajectory generation using GANs, ii) a clustering method consistent with the proposed deep learning framework, in particular with the respective latent representation, iii) an outlier detection mechanism of the trajectories based on the latent space representation using the developed recurrent autoencoder, iv) discussion on the applicability of the proposed clustering and outlier detection mechanisms for Autonomous Driving applications, and v) novel experimental studies and investigations, in particular for the clustering and outlier detection components.